An intrinsically hydrodynamic approach to multidimensional QHD systems: Wave function lifting: hydrodynamic data with points vacuum

 \section{Wave function lifting: hydrodynamic data with points vacuum}

 The main tool we use to prove the global existence results is the wave function lifting method.
-For given hydrodynamic data $(\sqrt\rho,\lambda)$ with suitable assumptions, we show that it is possible to define a wave function $\psi$ associated to $(\sqrt\rho,\lambda)$.
-The global existence of weak solutions to $\eqref{eq:QHD_md}$ is obtained by solving the NLS equation with initial data $\psi$ and using the polar factorization and Theorem \ref{thm:QHD_old}.
+For given initial data with hydrodynamic state $(\sqrt\rho_0,\Lambda_0)$ with suitable assumptions, we show that it is possible to define a wave function $\psi_0$ associated to $(\sqrt\rho_0,\Lambda_0)$ in the sense of the Definition \ref{def:ass} below.
+The global existence of weak solutions to $\eqref{eq:QHD_md}$ is obtained by solving the NLS equation with initial data $\psi_0$ and then using the polar factorization and Theorem \ref{thm:QHD_old}.